seo4ajax/django-s4a/README.md

 [SEO4Ajax](https://www.seo4ajax.com) is a service that let you get full visibility on search engines, social networks and display advertising of any AJAX website based on Angular, React, Backbone, Ember, jQuery etc.

 django-s4a is a middleware for Django.
-It provides an easy way to proxify GET requests from non-js clients (e.g. crawlers) to [SEO4Ajax](https://www.seo4ajax.com).
+It provides an easy way to proxy GET requests from non-js clients (e.g. crawlers) to [SEO4Ajax](https://www.seo4ajax.com).

 Usage
 -----